 Duet was created by ex-apple engineers.
 It turns your iPad into an extra display (aka second monitor).

 It is super simple to use!

-Once the app is installed on both devices, connect the the iPad charging cord to the USB port on the laptop.
+Once the app is installed on both devices, connect the iPad charging cord to the USB port on the laptop.
 You are now ready to control your iPad screen with your laptop keyboard and mouse!

-When the bluetooth version was released, I thought it would be convenient to not have to use the cord to connect, so I purchased the upgrade.
+When the Bluetooth version was released, I thought it would be convenient to not have to use the cord to connect, so I purchased the upgrade.
 In as little as a few days I requested a refund because the connection was not stable for me and it became super frustrating.

 I went back to using the cord connection and this setup continues to work great for me.

 If you have a small office or no particular work area in your home, Duet is an excellent way to work off of two monitors in a small area.

 If you have never worked using two monitors, I highly recommend you give it a try!
 It will practically double your efficiency!

 Adobe Scan is a document to pdf program for your iPhone.

 After I found this incredible app I was able to get rid of my physical scanner and use my iPhone for all my scanning needs.